absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 ![Create Client](../img/users-guide/group-client-create.png)

 A user can also create bulk clients by clicking on the `+ Create Clients` button.
-This will lead to a dialogbox that takes in a _.CSV_  file with the clients' details filled in correctly as seen in these [samples](https://github.com/absmach/magistrala-ui/tree/main/samples).
+This will lead to a dialogbox that takes iNingYuanchang@123n a _.CSV_  file with the clients' details filled in correctly as seen in these [samples](https://github.com/absmach/magistrala-ui/tree/main/samples).

 ![Create Clients](../img/users-guide/group-clients-create.png)